How to Choose a Martial Arts School

 Staff

-Like you would expect from any business, the staff of a martial arts school should be courteous, professional, and personable.
+As you would expect from any business, the staff of a martial arts school should be courteous, professional, and personable.
 They should treat you (and your child) as a paying customer.
 If you can go to a department store and get better service than you can at your local martial arts school, spend your money at the department store or somewhere else.

 Martial Arts Instructors

-Don’t worry about degrees and certificates; there are no universal grading standards and no universally-recognized governing body in martial arts.
+Don’t worry about degrees and certificates; there are no universal grading standards and no universally recognized governing body in martial arts.
 What’s important is:

 • Who did this person learn from?